vesaturjaka/pdsnd_github/README.md

 ### Description

 This project is about exploring data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-I  wrote code to import the data and create visualizations about 3 questions of interest.
+I  wrote code to import the data and created visualizations about 3 questions of interest.

 ### Files used